Skip to main content

 What is the G-Research PhD Prize in Maths and Data Science?

-Every year, G-Research runs a number of different PhD prizes in Maths and Data Science at universities in the UK, Europe and beyond.
+Every year, we run a number of different PhD prizes in Maths and Data Science at universities in the UK, Europe and beyond.

 Each prize is worth up to £10,000 and is open to final or penultimate year PhD students at specific universities, working across areas including (but not limited to):